 Star anise is native to Northern China and Vietnam.
 As a result, it shows up in a lot of Chinese and Vietnamese dishes; however, it has many more applications beyond those two food cultures.
-It is intensely aromatic and when used correctly can impart a profound sweetness and licorice-like flavor to sweet and savory dishes.
+It is intensely aromatic and, when used correctly, can impart a profound sweetness and licorice-like flavor to sweet and savory dishes.
 The key is knowing how to get the most from it and avoiding any serious mistakes.
-Below are some tips that can help you to accomplish both of those goals.
+Let’s review some important dos and don’ts of cooking with star anise.

 Do use star anise in moderation.